milotheirself/typora-booklet-theme/README.md

 ### Local development

-A local development server is available using:
+A file observer is available using:

 ```
 deno run -A --watch=themes/ dev.ts
 ```

-> Note: Make sure that "Disable cache" is enabled in Typora's developer tool network panel.
+> Make sure that "Disable cache" is enabled in Typora's developer tool network panel.